 To boost the trade during colonization, the French started their railway construction in Vietnam with the first route from Saigon to My Tho (Tien Giang Province) in 1881.
 The first train departed in 1885, as a foundation of the Vietnamese railway industry.
 Then based on the French railway technology, the other routes of 1 meter in width were constructed.
 Since 1945, after the establishment of the Socialist Republic of Vietnam, the Department of Transportation and Public Works has been in charge of this system.
-However, the railway had suffered from serious damages during the Vietnam War (1955-1975).
+However, the railway suffered from serious damage during the Vietnam War (1955-1975).
 Since the war ended, the Vietnamese government has carried on the restoration, and until today, the very first routes are still there, connecting the lands and the people.

 The first railway route in Vietnam

 Classes and Ticket Pricing of Trains in Vietnam